 - 13.1 Reducing apparent size and mass of buildings through architectural design that subdivides the building into horizontal components consisting of a base, middle, and top is preferred. - 13.2 Incorporate setbacks and stepbacks into building design to reduce their visual impact. - 13.3 Subdivide large building mass through the addition of architectural features and material articulation. - 13.4 Avoid long or continuous blank wall planes and monotonous wall treatments.
 Incorporate projections, recesses, or other architectural variation into wall planes to provide strong shadows and visual interest and help the eye divide the building into smaller parts. - 13.5 Provide physical and visual access points every 100- to 300-feet, subdividing building mass at regular vertical intervals.

 Figure 14 - Old Town Development Types, Building Design

-(Refer to Section 5.3006 of the Scottsdale Zoning Ordinance) Methods to visually reduce building size and mass include, but are not limited to, setbacks, stepbacks, architectural features, and horizontal subdivision.
+Methods to visually reduce building size and mass include, but are not limited to, setbacks, stepbacks, architectural features, and horizontal subdivision.